cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

  	:caption: ``textwrap12.yaml``
  	:name: lst:textwrap12-yaml

-In :numref:`lst:textwrap7-mod12` the paragraph linebreaks have first been removed from :numref:`lst:textwrap7`, and then the text wrapping routine has been applied.
+In :numref:`lst:textwrap7-mod12` the paragraph line breaks have first been removed from :numref:`lst:textwrap7`, and then the text wrapping routine has been applied.
 It is envisaged that variants of :numref:`lst:textwrap12-yaml` will be among the most useful settings